Ambu in brief

 Number of employees

-Ambu employs approximately 4,500 people across North America, Europe and the Asia-Pacific.
+Ambu employs approximately 4,500 people across North America, Latin America, Europe and Asia-Pacific.

 Ambu United Kingdom